johnnovak/RML-Amiga/docs/docs/manual/installation.md

 Once you've downloaded these packs, extract them into a folder you have full write access to (e.g., `D:\Emulation\RML-Amiga`).
 We will refer to this folder as `$RML_BASE` from now on.

-!!! note

 If you already have WinUAE installed, no problem.
 The collection uses its own copy of WinUAE in portable mode, so it won't interfere with existing installations.
 The included WinUAE will never save any data outside of the `$RML_BASE` folder.

 Now download the **Games** pack and `install-games-v1.0.bat`, then **Demos** and `install-demos-v1.0.bat` if you're interested in watching glorious Amiga demoscene productions.
-Move all these files into `$RML_BASE`, then run `install-games-v1.0.bat` and `install-demos-v1.0.bat` (the installation will take a while).
+Move all these files into `$RML_BASE`, then run `install-games-v1.0.bat` and `install-demos-v1.0.bat` (the installation will take about 15 minutes for the **Games** pack).

-It's a good idea to create a shortcut to `$RML_BASE\winuae.exe` on your desktop at this point.
+You can optionally pass the destination folder to the installer scripts as an argument.
+This is handy if you're short on disk space, so you can download the archives to one drive or partition and then install them to a different one.

 !!! note

+    The **Games** and **Demos** nested archives; each game and demo resides in its own ZIP archive inside the big ZIP archive.
+You'd need three times the disk space if you wanted to expand these manually.
+That's why using the installer scripts is recommended because the scripts will expand the nested ZIP files one by one, so you'll only need a bit more than twice the disk space.

+!!! tip "Installing only a few games"

     Alternatively, you can grab only the games you're interested in.
 Each game resides in its own ZIP archive inside the big **Games** ZIP file.
 You can